 Annual environmental improvement plans are developed by each facility and incentives for outstanding environmental compliance performance are awarded.
 Underpinning the overall environmental program, Arch utilizes an industry-leading environmental management information system (EMIS) to assist in managing and tracking environmental data; compliance obligations; audit findings and corrective actions; and regular internal reporting of environmental activities.
 Arch continues to build out the capabilities of its EMIS to continue to improve the efficiency of compliance administration and to reduce risks of environmental harm.

-Although coal mining is not a water-intensive process, Arch is constantly searching out opportunities to reduce the amount of water used per ton of coal produced.
-Two operations — the Viper mine in Illinois and the West Elk mine in Colorado — have achieved the goal of being “zero discharge” facilities, meaning that for the past five years they have effectively eliminated surface water discharges from the mine sites.
-Other Arch operations are pursuing a similar objective.
-Arch operations employ a wide array of strategies to minimize water usage.
+Although coal mining is not a water-intensive process, Arch and its subsidiaries are constantly searching out opportunities to reduce the amount of water used per ton of coal produced.
+Two subsidiary operations — the Viper mine in Illinois and the West Elk mine in Colorado — have achieved the goal of being “zero discharge” facilities, meaning that for the past five years they have effectively eliminated surface water discharges from the mine sites.
+Other Arch subsidiary operations are pursuing a similar objective.
+Arch subsidiary operations employ a wide array of strategies to minimize water usage.
 The company’s mines recycle and reuse water from on-site sources in the coal washing and preparation process, in road-dust suppression activities, and in other essential tasks.
 Closing the water loop and reducing water discharge points not only reduces the need for obtaining additional water resources, but also lowers the risk of environmental impact.

 Reducing Water Discharge Points